Restorative Yoga 101: What Is It + 10 Benefits + 5 Beginner Restorative Poses

 Restorative yoga is effective at improving sleep quality.
 It can help you fall asleep quicker and access deeper sleep states to feel more well-rested in the morning.

-Restorative yoga is accessible to everybody, including pregnant women, those with current health issues, and those with past injuries.
-It is a healing practice that has been scientifically proven to assist in improving chronic health conditions.
+This practice is accessible to everybody, including pregnant women, those with current health issues, and those with past injuries.

 ↓Great Yoga Alliance certified yoga teacher trainings you should look into↓